praneeththanniru/praneeththanniru/README.md

 I am an AI-focused software developer with experience building cloud-native applications using Firebase and Python.

-I am currently strengthening my foundations in Machine Learning and Deep Learning while experimenting with LLM-based systems and intelligent workflows.
+I am currently strengthening my foundations in Machine Learning and Deep Learning while experimenting with LLM-based systems and intelligent workflows while building autonomous multi-agent AI systems.

+I use ChatGPT and Claude AI as guides to plan and design my systems, but my implementations run on locally hosted LLMs (Qwen, Llama, DeepSeek) for full autonomy and experimentation.

 My goal is to combine strong software engineering practices with AI-powered application development.